 ensure that a standardized procedure is followed for facilitating granting of temporary waiver for overseas on-site GMP inspection and Quality Audit in emergency situation as observed during the COVID-19 pandemic.

-To ensure a standardized procedure is followed during the planning, preparation and conducting of virtual inspections and the selection of manufacturing sites eligible for virtual inspection and temporary waivers.
+ensure a standardized procedure is followed during the planning, preparation and conducting of virtual inspections and the selection of manufacturing sites eligible for virtual inspection and temporary waivers.

-1.2
+1.2 Scope of the guidelines

+These guidelines are applicable for facilities that have submitted new and renewal applications for GMP inspection or quality audit but do not meet criteria for desk review.

+The guideline cover also the information and evidence required to undertake a virtual inspection / quality audit or provide a waiver and excludes the process of on-site inspection and GMP desk assessment.

-CHAPTER 2: Criteria for temporary waiver of on-site gmp inspection and quality audit
+2.Consideration and criteria for temporary waiver of on-site GMP inspection and quality audit

-There shall be no applications for temporary waiver of on-site GMP inspection and Quality audit during state of emergency / force majeure, instead already submitted applications shall be used to make informed decisions.
+There shall be no applications for temporary waiver of on-site GMP inspection and quality audit during state of emergency / force majeure, instead already submitted applications shall be used to make informed decisions.

-During emergencies, decision on temporary waiver to conduct on-site GMP inspection and Quality audit for new and renewal applications shall base on the following: -
+During emergencies, decision on temporary waiver to conduct on-site GMP inspection and quality audit for new and renewal applications shall base on the following: -

-2.1 New GMP and Quality Audit applications
+2.1 New GMP and quality audit applications

 Criteria for new applications shall depend on the type of product, importance of the product(s) in public health, inspection history by other NMRAs and acceptance of data in the product dossier